-The Yellowstone fires of 1988 have been described as being instrumental in the public’s understanding of the role of fire in ecosystems, history-making, and career-building.
+The Yellowstone fires of 1988 have been described as being instrumental in the public’s understanding of the role of fire in ecosystems.
 In June of 1988, park managers and fire behavior specialists allowed 18 lightning-caused fires to burn after evaluating them, according to the fire management plan.
-Eleven of these fires burned themselves out, behaving like many fires had in previous years.
-The spring of 1988 was wet until the month of June, when hardly any rain fell.
+Eleven of these fires burned themselves out, behaving as many fires had in previous years.
+The spring of 1988 was wet until June, after which hardly any rain fell.
 Park managers and fire behavior specialists expected that July would be wet, as it had been historically.

 Fighting the Fires

 An extensive interagency fire suppression effort was initiated in mid-July in the Greater Yellowstone Ecosystem in an attempt to control or contain this unprecedented series of wildfires.
 The extreme weather conditions and heavy, dry fuel accumulations presented even the most skilled professional firefighters with conditions rarely observed.

 Fire fighting efforts were directed at controlling the flanks of fires and protecting lives and property in their paths.
 The fire experts on site generally agreed that only rain or snow could stop the fires.
 They were right: one-quarter inch of snow on September 11 stopped the advance of the fires.

 The 1988 fires affected approximately 800,000 acres (or ~36%) of the park.
 Five fires burned into the park that year from adjacent public lands, including the largest, the North Fork Fire.
 It started accidentally and burned more than 410,000 acres.